 The Final Project for Digital Design for the Web involves building a multi-page website devoted to a specific topic or purpose.
 You select the topic, but it must be approved by Mrs McLin.
-You need to fill in the Topic Proposal Sheet for me to approve your project.
+You need to fill in the Topic Proposal Sheet (DOC and PDF)for me to approve your project.
 There is a lot of material on the web, but there are also many gaps or absent perspectives.
 Your project should begin to fill one of those gaps or present a new perspective.

 You'll work on the final project for about 2 weeks of the semester, so it's an important component of your semester grade.
 Also, since you'll spend quite a bit of time on it, the project's topic should be something in which you have interest.